junxit/us-congress-bills-115/metadata.md

 - 2017-06-23 — Placed on the Union Calendar, Calendar No. 131.
 - 2017-06-23 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 115-192, Part I.
 - 2017-06-23 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 115-192, Part I.
+- 2017-07-11 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2017-07-11 — Considered under suspension of the rules. (consideration: CR H5396-5398)
+- 2017-07-11 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1492.
+- 2017-07-11 — Mr. Burgess moved to suspend the rules and pass the bill.
+- 2017-07-12 — Considered as unfinished business. (consideration: CR H5485)
+- 2017-07-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-07-12 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 416 - 2 (Roll no. 349). (text: CR 07/11/2017 H5396)
+- 2017-07-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 416 - 2 (Roll no. 349).(text: CR 07/11/2017 H5396)